 - (i) The Governing Body may appoint scholars at an early stage in an academic career to teach and to undertake research as the College's employees during a fixed period of appointment which shall not be renewable.
-Such scholars shall be paid a stipend in respect thereof determined by the Governing Body from time to time. - (ii) Such scholars shall be known as "Fitzjames Early Career Researchers" and references in the Bylaws to "Fitzjames Early Career Researchers" are references to persons appointed specifically under this Bylaw. - (b) Fitzjames Early Career Researchers shall be appointed on the recommendation of an ad hoc committee consisting of the Warden, who shall chair the committee, the Senior Tutor, who shall convene the committee, a Tutor in the relevant subject, and two other Fellows, with an outside adviser from the relevant Department or Faculty.
-The Tutor, the two other Fellows, and the outside adviser shall be appointed by the Governing Body on the recommendation of the Warden and Tutors' Committee. - (c) Fitzjames Early Career Researchers shall be elected to Fellowships which they shall hold during their appointment in accordance with Bylaws III.6(b), III.8 and III.15. - (d) A Fitzjames Early Career Researcher shall be required to pursue either the research proposed when applying for appointment or such other proposal for research as may be approved by the Governing Body. - (e) A Fitzjames Early Career Researcher shall: - (i) provide tutorial teaching up to an average of six hours per week in each week of Full Term within the range of subjects specified in the Further Particulars of the appointment; - (ii) share in the organisation and administration of the undergraduate schools or schools specified in the Further Particulars of the appointment, including admission procedures. - (f) A Fitzjames Early Career Researcher: - (i) may, with the permission of the College, undertake a limited amount of University lecturing;
+Such scholars shall be paid a stipend in respect thereof determined by the Governing Body from time to time. - (ii) Such scholars shall be known as "Fitzjames Early Career Researchers" and references in the Bylaws to "Fitzjames Early Career Researchers" are references to persons appointed specifically under this Bylaw. - (b) Fitzjames Early Career Researchers shall be appointed by a selection panel constituted as follows: - (i) Whenever it is desired to appoint a Fitzjames Early Career Researcher, the Governing Body shall appoint on the nomination of the Warden and Tutors' Committee a Tutor in the relevant subject, another Fellow, and a member of the relevant Department or Faculty, who with the Warden and the Senior Tutor shall be a selection panel for the appointment of that Fitzjames Early Career Researcher. - (ii) The Warden shall chair the selection panel and the Senior Tutor shall be its convenor and shall convene it as often as may be necessary to ensure the efficient management of the process. - (iii) The selection panel shall have delegated authority to appoint the candidate whom they consider most fit to be appointed as a Fitzjames Early Career Researcher. - (c) Fitzjames Early Career Researchers shall be elected to Fellowships which they shall hold during their appointment in accordance with Bylaws III.6(b), III.8 and III.15. - (d) A Fitzjames Early Career Researcher shall be required to pursue either the research proposed when applying for appointment or such other proposal for research as may be approved by the Governing Body. - (e) A Fitzjames Early Career Researcher shall: - (i) provide tutorial teaching up to an average of six hours per week in each week of Full Term within the range of subjects specified in the Further Particulars of the appointment;

-- (ii) shall not, except with the written permission of the College, participate in University examining, nor teach for another college (except on an exchange basis within the Merton stint), nor hold any other employment. - (g) A Fitzjames Early Career Researcher shall submit annually to the Research Committee for consideration under Bylaw VII.29(d)(ii)(c) a report on their research activity. - (h) Bylaws VI.11A, VI.17, and VI.25 provide for the allocation of rooms in College to Fitzjames Early Career Researchers and for certain allowances. - (i) A Fitzjames Early Career Researcher shall be required to reside during Full Term within 25 miles of Oxford, unless the Governing Body determines otherwise. - (j) A Fitzjames Early Career Researcher who wishes to resign the appointment shall be required to provide at least three months' notice, to include one complete Full Term.
+- (ii) share in the organisation and administration of the undergraduate schools or schools specified in the Further Particulars of the appointment, including admission procedures. - (f) A Fitzjames Early Career Researcher: - (i) may, with the permission of the College, undertake a limited amount of University lecturing; - (ii) shall not, except with the written permission of the College, participate in University examining, nor teach for another college (except on an exchange basis within the Merton stint), nor hold any other employment. - (g) A Fitzjames Early Career Researcher shall submit annually to the Fellowship and Appointments Committee for consideration a report on their research activity. - (h) Bylaws VI.11A, VI.17, and VI.25 provide for the allocation of rooms in College to Fitzjames Early Career Researchers and for certain allowances. - (i) A Fitzjames Early Career Researcher shall be required to reside during Full Term within 25 miles of Oxford, unless the Governing Body determines otherwise. - (j) A Fitzjames Early Career Researcher who wishes to resign the appointment shall be required to provide at least three months' notice, to include one complete Full Term.